 Phase one is upbeat.
 It’s nice to come home to any kind of present.
 Usually, if there’s something sitting outside my door, it’s a beer delivery, but a cheerful red plant is nice too.
 It’s joyous and it’s attractive and it’s pleasantly wrapped in festive ephemera.
 It’s kind of fun, and a reminder that the Christmas season is coming down the pipe.
 There will be candy canes and dinner with family and evenings with friends.
 Everything will be pleasant, except for the fruitcake, which will be consumed out of a grim sense of obligation.

 Phase one, if you’re a bachelor type person who is in the middle of commuting four hours a day to brewing school at an improbable distance, ends with setting the Poinsettia down on the kitchen counter and then proceeding to ignore it intensely for the immediate future.
+At least you are the type of person who customizes their kitchen with services like “ cut my plastic” but that’s where the creativity ends it seems.
 The form that this ignoring might take differs greatly from year to year, depending upon your obligations and interests.
 Maybe you’ll be playing a video game instead of enjoying the Poinsettia; maybe you’ll be learning how to use a financial calculator.
 All that matters is that the Poinsettia will sit untended for a good solid week.
 Extra points are awarded for completely failing to take it out of the protective sleeve that it came in.

 Phase two might come at any point after the first week or so.
 Maybe you have a moment free and begin to think to yourself, “Now, I know there was something I was supposed to do.”
 Typically, this happens early in the morning because the Poinsettia occupies a space next to the coffee maker.
 Sufficiently caffeinated to face the responsibility of owning a plant, you are finally ready to come to grips with the Poinsettia.